serra/invoice-automator/docs/functionality.rst

 Generate PDF files
 ~~~~~~~~~~~~~~~~~~

-The application uses `wkhtmltopdf <http://wkhtmltopdf.org/>`_ to generate PDF files.
+The application uses weasyprint to generate PDF files.

 .. code:: robotframework

-    *** Test Cases ***
-    Webkit to PDF tool is available on the command line:
-        Run Successfully     wkhtmltopdf --version

     *** Test Cases ***
     Create PDF documents for all invoices in the 'Ready' state